keithalewis/math/uf.md

 _Value at risk_ (VaR) is defined using a time period and a probability $p$.
 The probability of the value of a portfolio at the end of the period being less than VaR equals $p$, assuming no trades occur over the period.
-As the length of the period increases the probability of a portfolio manager being fired for not hedging it approaches 1.
+As the length of the period increases, the probability of a portfolio manager being fired for not hedging it approaches 1.

 VaR can be turned into a more useful measure by incorporating the